Welcome to today's edition of the Rush 24-7 podcast.

 Anyway, these things have been shut down.

-The president goes out to dinner last night, the establishment went out to dinner, the parents went out to dinner.
+The president goes out to dinner last night.

-Obama 20 vehicle motorcade to go to a restaurant for dinner last 20 vehicle motorcade to go to a restaurant while the White House tours are shut down because of sequester.
+Obama, 20-vehicle motorcade to go to a restaurant for dinner last 20-vehicle motorcade to go to a restaurant while the White House tours are shut down because of sequester.

 Anyway, that's just a side point.

-The establishment goes out to the dinner when they got back home, they found all the furniture out on the front porch.
+When they got back home, they found all the furniture out on the front porch.

 The kids had gone crazy.

-The kids had thrown a giant party while the establishment was out doing whatever they were doing, while the old guard of the Republican Party was out playing footsie with the president, the new kids in town were talking to the American people about liberty.
+While the old guard of the Republican Party was out playing footsie with the president, the new kids in town were talking to the American people about liberty.

 The new kids in town captivated the nation talking to them about freedom.

-The new kids in town were for the first time in I don't know how long actually taking it to Barack Obama and showing how easily it's done.
+The new kids in town were for the first time, and I don't know how long, actually taking it to Barack Obama and showing how easily it's done and showing that you live the next day and demonstrating you have tons and tons of support the next day.

 Not only that, you have tons and tons of support while you're doing it.